This is a personal travel advice based on personal opinion and personal experience while living & traveling in Thailand for more as 20 years.

 - Thailand is since 2014 ruled by a military government that has banned political gatherings and placed restrictions on the media, freedom of speech and freedom of assembly.
 Security forces have additional powers, including the right to control movement, search for weapons or arrest people.
 Individuals, including foreigners, may be detained for publicly criticizing the current government or the monarchy.
 My personal advice : Do not engage in any discussion with anyone that could put you in danger of breaking the law.

-- Those small scooters are motorbikes, you will need an motorbike driver-license for it.
+- Those small scooters are actually motorbikes, you will need a motorbike driver-license for it.
 If you do not have a motorbike driver-license and have a accident your travel insurance might not cover the costs.
 My personal advice : Get a motorbike driver license or do not ride a motorbike.

-- For the use of most drones you need a license from the Thai government.
-And at many places you are not allowed to fly your drone.
+- For the use of drones you need a license from the Thai government.
+And at many places you are not allowed to fly your drone (like National Parks).

 - Prostitution is against the law.